consensusnetworks/casimir/contracts/ethereum/docs/index.md

 modifier onlyOracle()
 ```

-_Validate the caller is the manager oracle_
+_Validate the caller is the oracle_

 ### onlyOracleOrRegistry